The height gap of planar Brownian motion is $\frac{5}{\pi}$: Setup and preliminaries

 where the infimum runs over $\theta_0 \in [0,2\pi]$ and increasing bijections $\sigma : [0,2\pi] \to [0,2\pi]$.
 We will then use the topology and $\sigma$-algebra naturally associated to this metric. \end{definition}

 \begin{definition}[Space of self-avoiding loops $\Gamma$] It is the subset of $\Lc$ consisting of injective maps $\mathbb{S}^1$ to $\C$.
-We denote this space by $\Gamma$ and we endow it with the metric $\d_\Lc$ \eqref{E:distance_Lc} and the associated topology and $\sigma$-algebra. \end{definition}
+We denote this space by $\Gamma$.
+Following \cite{MR2350053}, it is more natural to consider the following $\sigma$-algebra.
+An annular region $A \subset \C$ is a subset of $\C$ that is conformally equivalent to an annulus $\{z \in \C: 1< |z| < R \}$.
+For any such $A$, let $\Gamma_A$ be the subset of self-avoiding loops which are included in $A$ and that separates the two boundary components of $A$.
+We will equip $\Gamma$ with the $\sigma$-algebra generated by this family. \end{definition}

 It will be convenient for us to consider loops as unrooted and up to time parametrisation since, in this way, the loop measure $\loopm$ is conformally invariant \cite{MR2045953}.
 We now mention a few more important results.
-The push forward of the measure $\loopm$ by the map $\Pc \in \Lc \mapsto \out(\Pc) \in \Gamma$ is equal to an SLE$_{8/3}$ loop measure (measure on the space $\Gamma$) that we denote by $\nu_\SLE$ \cite{MR2350053}.
+The push forward of the measure $\loopm$ by the map $\Pc \in \Lc \mapsto \out(\Pc) \in \Gamma$ (whose measurability can be checked by considering $\out^{-1}(\Gamma_A)$ for all annular region $A$ \cite{MR2350053}) is equal to an SLE$_{8/3}$ loop measure \cite{MR2350053}.
+This latter measure is a measure on the space $\Gamma$ that we denote by $\nu_\SLE$.
 Moreover, the Brownian loop measure $\loopm$ factorises into

 where $\loopm(\d \Pc \vert \gamma)$ is now a probability measure: the Brownian loop measure ``conditioned on the event that the outer boundary agrees with $\gamma$''.
 Additionally and as shown in \cite{MR3901648}, if one conformally maps the interior of $\gamma$ to the unit disc $\D$, the push forward of $\loopm(\d \Pc \vert \gamma)$ is now a probability measure on loops in $\overline{\D}$ that does not depend on $\gamma$, or on the specific choice of conformal map.
 See Proposition \ref{prop:decomp} below for a precise statement.